nicedreams/rsyncsnap/README.md

 ----------------------------------------------------------------------------------

 ## Warnings
+- Do not delete the soft link to rsyncsnap-current directory!
+The soft link to rsyncsnap-current directory is most important and how rsyncsnap keeps track of previous backup.
 - Be careful with backup snapshot number.
 If snapshot amount is set to a low number like 1 then all snapshots will be removed.

 ## Remote (ssh) Notice: